agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 ### 2019 Season

-The 2019 season added 8 teams to the league and was dominated by the highly-technical [GOATS meta][goats] in which teams played three tanks and three supports.
-During this meta teams were forced to rigorously track their opponents ability usage and perfectly time their own in order to win fights.
+The 2019 season added eight teams to the league and was dominated by the highly-technical [GOATS meta][goats] in which teams played three tanks and three supports.
+During this meta, teams were forced to rigorously track their opponents ability usage and perfectly time their own in order to win fights.
-Teams like Vancouver, San Francisco, and New York mastered this style and dominated the league while many others failed to achieve the high-level of coordination required and sunk down in the rankings.
+The Vancouver Titans, the San Francisco Shock, and to a lesser extent the New York Excelsior mastered this style of play and dominated the league while many other teams failed to achieve the high-level of coordination required and sunk down in the rankings.

 [goats]: https://thegamehaus.com/overwatch/a-comprehensive-history-of-overwatch-metas-part-15-goats/2020/02/06/